Arsh23/blog/content/article/cvsp/cvsp.md

 ### 3. Concurrent Code

-Once you start to dive into concurrency, you will start to see strange objects named 'futures' or 'promises', and people start talking about things like 'defering' a task or the infamous 'callback hell'.
+Once you start to dive into concurrency, you will start to see strange objects named "futures" or "promises", and people start talking about things like "deferring" a task or the infamous "callback hell".
 To keep things simple, we are going to use a very basic model of comprising of *coroutines*, which are generally used with the `async` and `await` keywords.

 A **coroutine** is just like a normal function but with a special ability, that it can suspend its execution at any time and then resume from that point sometime later on.
 This ability turns out to be really helpful in a lot of situations.
 For example, lets say you want to download a page, the coroutine that sent the HTTP request for the page can just suspend as soon as it sends the request.
 Then you can run some other functions while you wait for the page to download, and resume the coroutine once the page is downloaded so it can do its work on the downloaded page.